darcyclarke/octofiles/readme.md

 # octofiles

-> Chrome Extension to easily upload files to GitHub
+> Browser Extension to easily upload files to GitHub

 **octofiles** takes advantage of GitHub's existing issue file upload capabilities... just makes it waaaay easier to use & copy/paste post-upload